Solar thermal applications can be simple, cost effective, and diverse for research campuses.

 Williams College in Williamstown, Massachusetts, uses an evacuated-tube solar collector that effectively heats water in cold climates.

 Guliford College in Greensboro, North Carolina is partnering with a private firm to install a total of 200 solar thermal collector panels in one of the largest solar-thermal systems ever installed on a U.S. college or university campus.
-Images of the installed system can be viewed in this slideshow.

 Drury University in Springfield, Missouri, installed 10 solar collectors on the roof of Smith Hall Dormitory that combine solar water heating with electricity generation from photovoltaic cells.